-Prerequisite: Completion of or concurrent enrollment in ENG 21 or ENG 22 or equivalent or consent of Instructor.
+Prerequisite: Completion of or concurrent enrollment in ENG 21 and ENG 22 or equivalent or consent of instructor.
+Rec Preparation: BUS 120, MKT 120.

 MGT 125B Starting A Business I (1)

 This course covers the personal, legal/regulatory/licensing and tax requirements of starting a business.
 Additionally, students will explore new business idea development and perform basic market research.
 Recommended Preparation: Completion of or concurrent enrollment in ENG 21 or ENG22 or equivalent or consent of instructor.